 - Presenting the outcomes of the Peer Dialogue to Student Staff Liaison Committees

-- The Academic Development Programme: where a range of workshops are offered for staff who teach and support learning.
+- The Academic Development Programme: workshops to support teaching and learning.

-- The APP EXP Pathway is a pathway to professional recognition for work in teaching and learning support.
-There are four different categories of Fellowship suitable for colleague at different career stages and in different roles.
-If you are already a Fellow of the HEA you might consider becoming a mentor or assessor on the pathway.
+- The APP EXP Pathway to professional recognition for work in teaching and learning support.
+There are four different categories of Fellowship for different career stages and roles.
+If you are already a Fellow of the HEA you could become a mentor or assessor.

-- There are opportunities available through the Warwick International Higher Education Academy some of which are suitable for staff who are not Fellows.
+- WIHEA opportunities, some of which are suitable for staff who are not Fellows.

 - The annual Warwick Education Conference includes a wide range of topics and speakers on teaching and learning support.